-Navigating a labyrinthine of lanes, the sodden ground around us suddenly announces the presence of varying creatures.
-A loquacious band of brothers covered in blue, with yellow chests and green backs perform a quick scurry – as most blue tits’ do – among the leaves.
-While their sizeable neighbours – the starlings – enact a slow stride, communicating their status as the boss of the birds.
-A short distance off, and only slightly audible above the vociferous river, the tell-tale sounds of sheep and cows act as our “tour guide” to the Elan Valley, known as the Welsh Lake District.
+Navigating a labyrinthine of lanes, the soggy ground around us suddenly announces the presence of varying creatures.
+A loquacious band of brothers covered in blue, with yellow chests and green backs, perform a quick scurry – as most blue tits’ do – among the leaves.
+While their sizeable neighbours – the starlings – enact a slow stride, communicating their status as the birds’ boss.
+A short distance off and only slightly audible above the vociferous river, the tell-tale sounds of sheep and cows act as our “tour guide” to the Elan Valley, known as the Welsh Lake District.

 What’s special about the Elan Valley?

-As the land of dragons, or so the story goes, Wales has for as long as time joined itself with the dual kingdoms of the natural world and animals.
+As the land of dragons, or so the story goes, Wales has for as long as time joined itself with the two kingdoms of the natural world and animals.
 Even now, over 50% of farms are dedicated to cattle and sheep grazing.
-While another 35% are heavily focused on livestock products.
-There’s no escaping our mammalian friends and a road trip in Wales wouldn’t be complete without them.
-Certainly, the Elan Valley is no exception.
+Another 35% are heavily focused on livestock products.
+There’s no escaping our mammalian friends, and a road trip in Wales wouldn’t be complete without them.
+Indeed, the Elan Valley is no exception.
 Only it also offers a side to Wales that’s little discovered.

 The Elan Valley Road Trip Route

 The Elan Valley has been on the Welsh map since the Stone Age.
-A miscellany of Neolithic chambered tombs, Bronze Age burial cairns, standing stones, and a Roman marching camp can be found on almost every walk in the area.
+A collection of Neolithic chambered tombs, Bronze Age burial cairns, standing stones, and a Roman marching camp can be found on almost every walk in the area.
 It’s a canvas for an immersive road trip.
-A playground for the curious, naturalist, and nature-lover alike that embraces how the great outdoors has been cherished for secular and religious purposes over the centuries.
+It is the place to go for the curious, naturalist, and nature-lover alike that embraces how the great outdoors has been cherished for secular and religious purposes over the centuries.
 And if the Elan dams and reservoirs do not interest you, these will design an itinerary that’ll leave you dreaming about bygone times.

 First Stop: Caban Coch Dam